Step-by-Step Guide

 Get Your Windows Tinted

-With your exemption in hand, take your vehicle to a professional tint installer.
+With your exemption in hand, take your vehicle to a professional tint installer in NoVA, Richmond, Virginia Beach, or anywhere in the Commonwealth.
 Show them your exemption certificate so they know you're legally authorized for darker tint.
-They'll apply the tint level appropriate for your condition.
+We recommend ceramic tint for Virginia's hot, humid summers.

-What If I Get Pulled Over?
+What If I Get Pulled Over or Fail Inspection?

-If you receive a citation despite having an exemption, you can present the documentation in court to have the ticket dismissed.
-This is why keeping the certificate in your vehicle at all times is critical.
+If you receive a citation despite having an exemption, present the documentation in Virginia General District Court to have the ticket dismissed.

 Ready to Start?